-3.1 Personal data, or personal information, means any information about an individual from which that person can be identified.
+3.1 Personal data means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 3.2 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Identity and contact data – first name, last name, username or similar identifier, email address, phone number and billing/invoicing address;
+- Identity and contact data – first name, last name, email address and billing/invoicing address;

-- Financial and transaction data – bank account data, payment card details, Services you have purchased from us and payment details;
+- Financial and transaction data – payment card details, Services you have purchased from us and payment details;

-- Profile data – username and similar identifier, password, reservations, interests, preferences, feedback and survey responses;
+- Profile data – password, feedback and survey responses;

 - Usage and technical data – information about how you use the Website and Services, ‘log files’ (such as your internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions), ‘web beacons’, ‘tags’ and ‘pixels’ (information about how you browse the Website), operating system and platform and other technology on the devices you use to access the Website;